danielnaber/oxygen-languagetool-plugin/README.md

 * requires a [LanguageTool](http://languagetool.org) server running on localhost, port 8081 (HTTP, not HTTPS)
 * works in Author mode only
-* requires clicking the "Check Text" button once
+* requires clicking the "LanguageTool Check" button once
 * uses the default language configured for the spell checker (ignores `lang` attributes)
 * simply checks anything not inside XML tags (has no advanced logic how to transform XML to plain text, as needed by LanguageTool)
 * ~~cannot highlight errors that affect only one character due to [a bug](http://www.oxygenxml.com/forum/topic10702.html) in Oxygen~~ fixed with Oxygen build 2014060420